Ali-Mikael/IS-course/Johnny-Tables.md

 **somethingrandom' DROP TABLE access_log'; --**

-After the apostrophe we sent the signal do delete the table, and then signaled to end the command and comment out any remains of the original query.
+After the apostrophe, we define the actions to be executed, which in this case is deleting the table.
+After that we end the command and comment out any remains of the original query.

 <img width="1116" alt="Screenshot 2025-02-09 at 14 20 41" src="https://github.com/user-attachments/assets/49b74d84-2eeb-48c9-a91f-9dcaf669964c" />